robot-dreams/eop/notes.md

 In linker_to_tail, why don't we need the precondition that successor(t) is defined?
 [DONE] What's meant by "to avoid sharing of proper tails"?
     Sharing proper tails can save memory, but would also lead to strange behavior (i.e. changing one iterator's source value can change the outcome of seemingly unrelated traversals)
+Is there a stable way to partition a range of n elements using 2n + 1 assignments?

 ## Definitions